IN THIS ARTICLE

 We highly recommend upgrading to the latest version of Qumulo Core to fully utilize Continuous Replication with the additional improvements in functionality and performance we've implemented since the original release.

-Continuous Replication creates a copy of the data in a directory on your primary cluster and transfers it to a directory on a second target cluster.
+Continuous Replication takes a snapshot of the data in a directory on your cluster and transfers it to a directory on a second target cluster.
 While a replication job is running, Qumulo Core takes the latest changes and replicates them without the worry of scheduling them into an existing job.
 And with the help of snapshots, a point-in-time consistent copy of the source directory is generated on the target cluster.

 In Qumulo Core 2.9.2 and above, incremental replication jobs will no longer resend the entire file contents when only part of a file has changed.
 The replication engine will scan modified files for any changed regions and only send those changes over to the target so that job runtime is proportional to the amount of data changes made.
 With this change, the throughput statistics in the Replication Job Details UI only include data actually transferred.
 Unmodified data that does not need to be transferred is reported as “Unchanged”.